NookieAI/kura/README.md

 ---

-*Built by Nookie · PS3 · PS4 · PS5 · all from one window*
+*Built by Nookie · PSX · PS2 · PSP · PSV · PS3 · PS4 · PS5 · all from one window*